lbormann/darts-caller/README.md

 *`-CCPA / --call_current_player_always`*

 If you set this to '1' the application will call playernames on every playerchange (-CCP needs to be activated).
 By default this is not activated.

+*`-WO / --walk_on`*

+If you set this to '1' the application will play a sound-files named: "walkon" at the start of a match (after bull-up) then for each player in the match it will play a soundfile named: walkon_{playername} if available.\
+**Note:** -CCP / -- call_current_player has to be enabled for this to work.

+*(during the walkon phase the board is stopped and won't detect darts, use it to throw warm ups while your song is playing).*

 *`-E / --call_every_dart`*